MADISON KNITTERS’ GUILD, INC.

 Section 8.
 Secretary.
 The Secretary will keep the minutes of the meetings of the members and of the Board of Directors; see that all notices are duly given in accordance with the provisions of these bylaws or as required by law; be custodian of the MKG’s records; and in general perform all duties associated with the office of Secretary and such other duties as may be assigned to him/her by the President or by the Board of Directors.

 Section 9.
-Knit-In Chair.
-The Knit-In Chair will work with the Board of Directors to plan and oversee the Knit-In event held each year.
-This person will prepare and present a Knit-In budget for Board approval, be the contact person with the venue, find volunteers to be on the Knit-In committee, see that every aspect of the Knit-In is taken care of, and provide written progress reports prior to each Board of Directors meeting.
+Special Events Chair.
+The Special Events Chair will work with the Board of Directors to plan and oversee the Knit-In event held each year.
+This person will prepare and present a Special Events budget including costs for Knit-In for Board approval, be the contact person with the venue, find volunteers to be on the Knit-In committee, see that every aspect of the Knit-In is taken care of, and provide written progress reports prior to each Board of Directors meeting.

 Section 10.
 Programming Chair.
 The Programming Chair will work with the Board of Directors to find speakers for each MKG meeting and may work with the Knit-In Chair to secure a keynote speaker(s) for the Knit-In, if needed.
 This person will prepare and present a Programming budget for Board approval, contact potential speakers in a timely manner, determine any/all fees required by the speaker, determine topic and overview of the presentation, address all transportation, lodging, meal, and class considerations as needed, arrange classes as needed, provide speaker information for the newsletter and publicity needs, update Wild Apricot with details on speakers and classes and manage class registrations, complete the Programming Calendar and post on the website by July 1 prior to the start of the program year, and provide written progress reports prior to each Board of Directors meeting.
 The Program Chair typically books/manages speakers in the current program year and next subsequent program year.